 And that this patent was registered on July 12, 2023 (!) in the corresponding state register of Ukraine (https://sis.nipo.gov.ua/uk/search/detail/1747749/), and information about this was published on the same day in the Bulletin No. 28.

-This could remain some kind of joke and an example of the helplessness of the “specialists” who registered such a “utility model” and filed the corresponding patent, but it turned out that not everything is so simple.
+This could have remained some kind of joke and an example of the helplessness of the “specialists” who registered such a “utility model” and filed the corresponding patent, but it turned out that not everything is so simple.

-After the urgent registration of the “utility model” and receipt of the corresponding patent, a selfless group of inventors began, signed by the director of Krasilovsky Aggregate Plant LLC Protsyuk, to send letters to Ukrainian enterprises warning that “the further production of military products by your enterprise in accordance with the utility model according to the patent No. 153506 (regardless of caliber) is possible only if a corresponding license agreement is concluded with Krasilovsky Aggregate Plant LLC!
+After the urgent registration of the “utility model” and receipt of the corresponding patent, a selfless group of inventors began, signed by the director of Krasilovsky Aggregate Plant LLC Protsyuk, to send letters to Ukrainian enterprises warning that “the further production of military products by your enterprise in accordance with the utility model according to the patent No. 153506 (regardless of caliber) is possible only if concluded with Krasilovsky Aggregate Plant LLC the corresponding license agreement"!

 And in addition: “for the continuation of the production of mines for mortars (read - for the Armed Forces of Ukraine), that is, violation of copyright and related rights, civil, administrative and criminal liability is provided in accordance with the current legislation of Ukraine.”